Carl De Keyzer

 Carl De Keyzer (27 December 1958) is a Belgian photographer.
-Major subjects in his work have included the collapse of Soviet Union and India.
+Major subjects in his work have included the collapse of the Soviet Union, and India.
 He became a full member of Magnum Photos in 1994.
 De Keyzer has exhibited his work in many European galleries and has received several awards, including the Book Award from Rencontres d'Arles, the W. Eugene Smith Award and the Kodak Award.

 Career

 De Keyzer was born on 27 December 1958, in Kortrijk, Belgium.
 His freelance career began in 1982, at which time he also taught at the Royal Academy of Fine Arts, Ghent, Belgium.
 During this time, he co-founded the XYZ-Photography Gallery.

 Major subjects in his work have included the collapse of Soviet Union and India.
 Robert Koch gallery describes his work as investigating "marginalized social groups and constructs uncritical psychological portraits which work to familiarize the 'other.'"

 He was nominated to the Magnum Photos agency in 1990, became an associated member in 1992 and a full member in 1994.
 He currently lives in Ghent and continues to teach.

+In late 2024, he stirred controversy with a new book called Putin’s Dream, created with the help of AI.
+It is intended as a harsh criticism of Putin’s Russia.
+The book drew both fierce criticism as well as praise for its pushing of boundaries, openness to working with new technologies and interrogating the place of AI in the future of photography.
+Magnum Photos have distanced themselves from the book.